Dan Johnson (Kentucky politician): Heart of Fire Church

-After Dan Johnson took his own life in 2017, his wife Rebecca took over as pastor of the church.
+After Dan Johnson died in 2017, his wife Rebecca took over as pastor of the church.
+As of December 2023, she was still president of Danny Johnson Heart of Fire Ministries, Inc.—doing business as Heart of Fire Church.
+The non-profit was still active and registered with the Secretary of State of Kentucky (ID number 0219846) at 657 Bogard Lane in Mount Washington, Kentucky.

 Arson

 In mid-2000, Brotherhood Mutual Insurance Company showed the non-denominational Heart of Fire Church was bankrupt: loans far exceeded the property's value, any potential sale, and the church's potential to ever settle.
 The church and Johnsons were also in financial straits with "dozens of bounced checks and credit card debts".
 Heart of Fire secretary and parishioner Michelle Cook explained how Johnson committed insurance fraud against Brotherhood Mutual to make money for himself.